-- Each exam will consist of multiple choice and true/false questions, so you will need to bring a scantron and a number 2 pencil to each exam.
-Scantrons are available from the cashier at the BC Bookstore. - The last exam will NOT be comprehensive, but will cover only material not covered in previous exams. - I will post a review sheet before each exam, summarizing the topics to be covered. - All exams are closed book, so you may not consult any other sources during the exam.
-However, you may bring one index card of notes into the exam. - All electronic devices must be turned off before the start of the exam.
+- Part of each exam will consist of multiple choice and true/false questions, so you will need to bring a scantron and a number 2 pencil to each exam.
+Scantrons are available from the cashier at the BC Bookstore. - Some exams will also include a short essay question. - The last exam will NOT be comprehensive, but will cover only material not covered in previous exams. - I will post a review sheet before each exam, summarizing the topics to be covered. - All exams are closed book, so you may not consult any other sources during the exam. - All electronic devices must be turned off before the start of the exam.
 This includes MP3 players, computers, electronic dictionaries and cell phones.